Share

 The Deal

 And so we come to the deal itself.
 Pricing information was initially non-existent, with the original announcements from Mullenweg, Forrester and Jepson containing no specific details.
-Informed speculation soon started to put the actual figure at somewhere north of $30 million in a mixture of cash and stock.
+Informed speculation soon started to put the actual figure somewhere north of $30 million in a mixture of cash and stock.
 Mullenweg has remained coy about the actual price, only going so far as to say it represents “the biggest Automattic purchase to date.”

 Reaction in the community has been generally positive to date, with some informed and thoughtful discussions taking place on popular WordPress podcasts such as WordPress Weekly and WP-Tonic.